makezurich/makezurich-hardware-intro/README.md

 It's configured as a LoRaWAN gateway, TrackNet/Tabs features and WiFi access point are disabled.

-Plug it in via Ethernet, it opens an outgoing USP connection to [TheThingsNetwork](https://thethingsnetwork.org/).
+Plug it in via Ethernet, it opens an outgoing UDP connection to [TheThingsNetwork](https://thethingsnetwork.org/).

 ## Electronics
 The following electronic components are part of the MakeZurich kit.